 The original contract was let by formal competitive process, and the contract documents included unit prices or bid alternates were provided that provide a basis for determining the cost for additional work, and a binding obligation exists on the parties covering the terms and conditions of the additional work; or

-The amount of the aggregate cost increase resulting from all amendments does not exceed 25% of the initial contract.
+The amount of the aggregate cost increase resulting from all amendments does not exceed the project budget for the current fiscal year.
 Amendments made pursuant to Section A of this rule are not included in computing the aggregate amount under this section.
-The LCRB may, at its sole discretion, approve amendments exceeding the 25% aggregate total if the Board finds it to be in the public's best interest to do so.
+The LCRB may, at its sole discretion, approve amendments exceeding the project budget for the current fiscal year if the Board finds it to be in the public's best interest to do so.

 10.080 AFFIRMATIVE ACTION CONTRACTS